-As for other gifts, here are some ideas that make excellent accompaniment to a flower bouquet:
+As for other gifts, here are some ideas that make excellent accompaniment to a bouquet or gift basket:

 • gardening or flower-arranging classes